Kuuuube/Misc_Scripts/scripts_and_programs/number_generator/README.md

 - Enter "" to use an empty prefix or suffix.
 The prompt will not let you continue by only sending a newline.

+main.rs/numgen.exe in `Rust` only:

+- Nothing weird, it just works.

 ## Dependencies

 numgen.py only: